About Climate Visuals

 Since our launch in 2016, our collection has grown to host over 1,000 Creative Commons and rights managed images - all content that embodies our evidence-based 7 Climate Visuals principles.
 These guidelines and exemplary images help ensure photographers, commissioners and editors can find and select photography that goes beyond illustration towards positive impact.

-In April we relaunched our image library to maximise user and search functionality, creating new digital architecture.
+Last year, we relaunched our image library to maximise user and search functionality, creating new digital architecture.
 All images are captioned with an explanation of how they fit with the seven Climate Visuals principles, and why they work.
 Each image is linked to its original source and many are available to license from third party sites or download for free under Creative Commons licenses for use in blogs, articles and campaigns.

 After registration, library users can now see and access content that is ‘rights ready’ for their profile and needs - searching in combination by keywords, country, theme, causes, impacts, solutions, date, license type and source.
 Users can also save, download and collaborate on their image selections across multiple lightboxes and share selected images directly to social media.

-Over the next six months, we plan to grow the library substantially with new partnerships and contributors, whilst rolling out customised climate-change keywords and vocabulary.
+Over the next year, we plan to grow the library substantially with new partnerships and contributors, whilst rolling out customised climate-change keywords and vocabulary.
 This strategy and search tool will make our content even more accessible but also enable us to target and support both emerging and urgent climate narratives with the best visual content.
 Our Climate Visuals research and reports can now be found on the main Climate Outreach website, freeing up the Climate Visuals news pages for accessible summaries and news from across visual media.